wesbos/beginner-javascript-notes/notes/Module 4꞉ The DOM - Working with HTML and CSS (2).md

 ![](@attachment/Clipboard_2020-02-24-20-08-24.png)

-This gives us a p tag right before the closing body tag.
+This gives us a `p` tag right before the closing `body` tag.

-`appendChild()` can be called against any node, so we can do something like this:
+`appendChild()` can be called against any node, so we can do something as shown in the code below 👇

 ```js
 document.body.appendChild(myDiv);